robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 this API like `logger.info('My message')` instead of logging through the standard output like `print '*INFO* My message'`.
 In addition to a programmatic interface being a lot cleaner to use, this API has a benefit that the log messages have accurate timestamps_.
-An obvious limitation is that test libraries using this logging API have a dependency to Robot Framework.

 The public logging API `is thoroughly documented`__ as part of the API documentation at https://robot-framework.readthedocs.org.
 Below is